Hope Counselling & Support Services

 Shaun is a registered member of the BACP (British Association for Counselling and Psychotherapy), has regular supervision with a qualified therapeutic supervisor, believes in continued personal development and has personal liability insurance which ensures safety of practice.

-SAMANTHA (SAM) is a qualified, highly motivated and experienced PERSON-CENTRED CREATIVE therapist who integrates many other theories into her work.
+SAMANTHA (SAM) BA is a qualified, highly motivated and experienced PERSON-CENTRED CREATIVE therapist who integrates many other theories into her work.
 Sam's experiences include volunteering with A Place to Be working with children in a school setting, Butterwick Hospice working with grief and loss and at MIND supporting client's with a wide range of mental health issues.
 Sam specialises in the area of rape and domestic violence and as she is currently working for a private service provider in this field is well versed in the areas of PTSD (POST TRAUMATIC STRESS DISORDER) and other forms of trauma.
 Sam believes in empowering all people both male and female, young and not so young alike by offering a confidential, safe and respectful Counselling service utilising the core conditions (EMPATHY, CONGRUENCE AND UNCONDITIONAL POSITIVE EREGARD) to best aid clients on their journey through therapeutic change.

 Sam's has a wealth of knowledge gathered from around the world and is highly skilled in areas of difference and diversity including the use of interpreters.
 Sam has facilitated counselling sessions, workshops and teaching seminars in some of the worlds most remote areas and has worked closely with the survivors of human trafficking both in the UK and abroad.
 Like Shaun, Sam believes in the power of the therapeutic relationship and its value in helping people to feel listened to and understood which can be empowering and liberating for many.
 She is experienced and comfortable with most client issues, including trauma, bereavement, historical abuse, depression, anxiety, social withdrawal, behavioural issues, bullying, and many more.
 Sam is particularly skilled, experienced and passionate in her work with the survivors of rape and sexual abuse and offers a safe, confidential and private service.
 Please note that our address is not shown on this page, our website or any literature.
 We value the sensitive nature of our clients presenting issues therefore the address is only given when telephone contact is made.

 Sam is a qualified supervisor in therapeutic counselling and can provide relevant support to counsellors and trainees alike.
 She also has a level 3 teaching certificate and can facilitate training and group work.
-She is currently nearing the completion of BA in counselling.

 Sam is a registered member of the BACP (British Association for Counselling and Psychotherapy), has regular supervision with a qualified therapeutic supervisor, believes in continued personal development and has personal liability insurance which ensures safety of practice.